 - According to caniuse, the

-method is not supported in IE.
+appendmethod is not supported in IE.

-can be used interchangeably with append, but not vice versa.
+In summary, appendChild can be used interchangeably with append, but not vice versa.

 Blog Credits: Linda Ikechukwu